-- a) housing (including affordable housing), employment, retail, leisure and other commercial development; - b) infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - c) community facilities (such as health, education and cultural infrastructure); and - d) conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation. - 2.14 VISION AND OBJECTIVES: The vision and objectives within Section 2 of the current Local Plan adopted in 2022 will be carried forward into the updated Local Plan to apply to the extended period to 2041.
-They will however be amended selectively and as necessary to reflect changes in national policy; updated evidence; the potential opportunities arising from Freeport status, particularly in relation to Harwich, Bathside Bay and the A120 corridor; and any implications of the new spatial strategy to accommodate the ambitious housing target set through the new methodology in government planning policy. - 2.15 SETTLEMENT HIERARCHY: The 'Settlement Hierarchy' forming part of the overall spatial strategy for the Local Plan (Policy SPL1) is likely to be carried forward, broadly unchanged, from the existing into the updated Plan, if possible.
-Revisions to the Settlement Hierarchy may be required to reflect any spatial strategy involving the creation of new 'garden villages'.
+- a) housing (including affordable housing), employment, retail, leisure and other commercial development; - b) infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - c) community facilities (such as health, education and cultural infrastructure); and - d) conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation. - 2.14 VISION AND OBJECTIVES: The vision and objectives within Section 2 of the current Local Plan adopted in 2022 will be carried forward, broadly unchanged, into the updated Local Plan to apply to the extended period to 2041.
+They will however be amended selectively and as necessary to reflect changes in national policy, updated evidence and the potential opportunities arising from Freeport status, particularly in relation to Harwich, Bathside Bay and the A120 corridor. - 2.15 SETTLEMENT HIERARCHY: The 'Settlement Hierarchy' forming part of the overall spatial strategy for the Local Plan (Policy SPL1) is likely to be carried forward, broadly unchanged, from the existing into the updated Plan, if possible.
 The current settlement hierarchy promotes a sustainable pattern of growth that sees: - Clacton, Harwich/Dovercourt and the Tendring Colchester Borders Garden Community as the main focus for growth; - the 'smaller urban settlements' of Frinton/Walton/Kirby Cross, Manningtree/Lawford/Mistley and Brightlingsea accommodating the second largest proportion of future growth; - The 'rural service centres' of Alresford, Elmstead Market, Great Bentley, Little Clacton, St. Osyth, Thorpe le Soken and Weeley seeing modest increases in housing stock that is proportionate, achievable and sustainable; and - other 'smaller rural settlements' across the District accommodating smaller-scale development that is sympathetic to their rural and often historic character. - 2.16 If, however, it becomes apparent that it is not possible to accommodate additional future growth to 2041 following this broad approach, the Council may need to consider alternative options that categorise some settlements differently. - 2.17 NEIGHBOURHOOD PLANS: The updated Local Plan will give greater recognition to the role of Neighbourhood Plans and encouragement to town and parish councils, and other community groups, to consider the production of Neighbourhood Plans to promote positive change in their areas to compliment, supplement and help guide the policies in the updated Local Plan.